-Admission into The University of Cincinnati’s Master of Education in Foundations in Behavior Analysis 100% online program is selective and based on meeting the requirements outlined below.
+Admission into the University of Cincinnati’s online Master of Education in Foundations in Behavior Analysis program is selective and based on meeting the requirements outlined below.
 GRE not required for the master’s program.
+Transfer credits are not accepted for this program.

 Applicants will need to provide a letter detailing their interest in the program and how it may match future professional goals.
 Applicants are encouraged to discuss any relevant experience with applied behavior analysis or related fields such as education and psychology.